+Dr. Kuntz, M.D., M.Sc., who was appointed to the Board effective as of May 30, 2023, was identified and recommended to us by one of our significant shareholders.
 When considering directors and nominees the Nominating and Corporate Governance Committee and the Board of Directors focuses primarily on the information discussed in each of the directors' individual biographies, personal interview and recommendations.

 The Nominating and Corporate Governance Committee will consider director candidates recommended to it by our shareholders.
 Those candidates must be qualified and exhibit the experience and expertise required of the Board's own pool of candidates, as well as have an interest in our business and demonstrate the ability to attend and prepare for Board, committee, and shareholder meetings.
 Any candidate must provide a written statement, in advance, affirming his or her willingness and interest in serving on the Board.
 Candidates should represent the interests of all shareholders and not those of a special interest group.
 The Nominating and Corporate Governance Committee will evaluate candidates recommended by shareholders using the same criteria it uses to evaluate candidates recommended by others as described above.
-A shareholder that desires to nominate a person for election to the Board of Directors at a meeting of shareholders must follow the specified advance notice requirements contained in, and provide the specific information required by British Columbia's Business Corporations Act.
-See additional information below in "Shareholder Proposals for 2023 Annual General Meeting of Shareholders."
+A shareholder that desires to nominate a person for election to the Board of Directors at a meeting of shareholders must follow the specified advance notice requirements and provide the specific information as required by our Articles and the British Columbia's Business Corporations Act.
+See additional information below in "Shareholder Proposals for 2025 Annual General Meeting of Shareholders."